 \subsection{Simulations}

-We have published an implementation of our tests in the \texttt{R} package \texttt{TestGGM}, available at \url{https://github.com/NilsSturma/TestGGM} \citep{R}.
+We have published an implementation of our tests for Gaussian latent tree models in the \texttt{R} package \texttt{TestGGM}, available at \url{https://github.com/NilsSturma/TestGGM}.
 In the implementation we use $A=1000$ sets of Gaussian multipliers to compute the critical value $\hat{c}_{W}(1-\alpha)$.
-The kernel for estimating the polynomials is constructed as demonstrated in Example \ref{ex:forming-tetrad-kernel}, where we treated the special case of tetrads.
-To determine the specific constraints that have to be tested for a given latent tree input, i.e., to determine the set $\mathcal{Q}$, one has to check the intersections of path pairs in (\ref{eq:path-pairs}) for given leaves $\{u,v,w,z\} \subseteq L$.
-The package \texttt{TestGGM} also provides a routine for determining the constraints for arbitrary tree inputs.
-For finding a path $ph_T(u,v)$ we use the function \texttt{shortest\_paths} in the \texttt{igraph} package \citep{igraph}.
+The kernel for estimating the polynomials is constructed as demonstrated in Example~\ref{ex:forming-tetrad-kernel}, where we treated the special case of tetrads.
+The package \texttt{TestGGM} also provides a routine for determining the specific constraints for a given latent-tree input, i.e., for determining the set $\mathcal{Q}$.
+For finding a path $ph_T(u,v)$ we use the function \texttt{shortest\_paths} in the \texttt{igraph} package \citep{igraph}. \looseness=-1